luisvinicius167/dutier/README.md

 const store = createStore(reducer)

 /**
- * Actions are pure functions that return a function
- * with the action payload.
-You need to dispatch
- * the payload information to Reducer
+ * Apply your custom middleware function that
+ * be called each time your store dispatch actions
  */
-function increment( value ) {
-  return dispatch => {
-    // async code here
-    dispatch({ type: 'INCREMENT', value })
-  }
-}
+const logger = data => console.log(data)
+applyMiddleware(logger)

 /**
+ * Actions are pure functions that return a new function
+ * that will dispatch the payload information to Reducer */ const increment = value => dispatch => dispatch({ type: 'INCREMENT', value })

+/**
  * Reducer
- * Each reducer receives the reducer state as fisrt argument,
+ * Each reducer receives the reducer state as first argument,
  * and the action payload
  */
 const initialState = { count: 1 }
 function reducer( state=initialState, { type, value } ) {
   switch (type) {
     case 'INCREMENT':